Michael J. Touhey

-Michael J. Touhey (1844 - March 22, 1904) was a member of the Wisconsin State Assembly.
+Michael J. Touhey (November 30, 1844 — March 22, 1904) was a member of the Wisconsin State Assembly.

 Biography

 Touhey was born on November 30, 1844 in County Clare, Ireland and emigrated to the United States in 1847.
-His family settled in Manitowoc County, Wisconsin and, in 1868, in Brown County, Wisconsin where Touhey was engaged in farming and took an active interest in public affairs.
+His family settled in Manitowoc County, Wisconsin and, in 1868, in Brown County, Wisconsin, where Touhey was engaged in farming and took an active interest in public affairs.

-Career

 Touhey was twice elected to represent his district in the Wisconsin state legislature, including in 1877.
 Other positions he held included member of the Town Board (similar to a city council) of Morrison, Wisconsin.
 Touhey was a Democrat.

 Touhey died at the age of 60 on March 22, 1904 in Bessemer, Michigan, where he had been living for the previous 18 years, leaving a widow and 8 children.